Executive functioning and life-skills coaching

 What is executive functioning/ADHD and life-skills Coaching?

 At Heights Psychology Collective, our coaches support clients who struggle with organization in their school, work, and/or personal lives.
 Our coaches help their clients understand their particular executive functioning profile and provide targeted interventions.
 Coaches can also help clients remain accountable to complete specific tasks or work and offer support along the way.
-The coaches collaborate closely with Gauri Pradhan, PsyD and Laura Gordon, PsyD and attend a weekly supervision group to discuss cases and ensure best practices of EF and ADHD coaching.

-We are currently accepting new adult clients!
+We are currently accepting new teen and adult clients!

-Our coaching team: Lori Schwartz, BA, Priya Patel, MA, Oormi Sivapatham, BA, Ivy Long, BA, Julia Saunders, BA,
+Our coaching team: Lori Schwartz, BA, Priya Patel, MA, Oormi Sivapatham, BA, Ivy Long, BA,

 Lori Schwartz